tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

-The traditional form has multiple encodings for the same sorts of behavior: you end up having bits on `for` loops to specify whether codegen should use "atomic/separate" policies, unroll loops, etc. Statements can be split or can generate multiple copies of their statement because of overlapping domains, etc.
+The traditional form has multiple encodings for the same sorts of behavior: you end up having bits on `for` loops to specify whether codegen should use "atomic/separate" policies, unroll loops, etc. Instructions can be split or can generate multiple copies of their instruction because of overlapping domains, etc.

 This is a problem for analyses and cost models, because they each have to reason about these additional forms in the IR.